 Mobile App Security

-What Are The Different Types Of Mobile Apps Organizations Use?
+What are the Different Types of Mobile Apps That Organizations Use?

 1. Native Mobile Apps

-Native mobile apps are the ones that are downloaded on mobile devices.
-These kinds of apps are usually created for a specific platform like Android or iOS.
-Many different types of programming languages are used to build native applications such as Java, Kotlin, Python, Swift, Objective-C, C++, and React.
+Designed for mobile devices, native mobile apps are usually created for a specific platform like Android or iOS.
+They use different programming languages, such as Java, Kotlin, Python, Swift, Objective-C, C++, and React.

 2. Hybrid Apps